gmoshe27/ConvertTimeZone/Modules/LocalToUtc/Readme.md

 * Added Manifest
 * Added Readme

+### 1.1.0

+* Moved the TimeZone to the second position in the unnamed parameters

 TODO: Create AppVeyor artifact and psake build script for auto publishing to powershell gallery